TheSupereor/TheSupereor/README.md

 <p align="center">And thats me!</p>

 - 👋 Hi, I’m @Sups
-- 👀 Interested in design and front-end programming!
+- 👀 Interested in design and programming!
 - 🌱 Currently learning React!
 - 💞️ Looking to collaborate on projects to grow in knowledge!
 - 📫 You can reach me by my email: supereor@gmail.com and on my twitter https://twitter.com/TheSupereor